thlucas1/kodi.context.tags/README.md

 here is an addon that will put a new item under the manage context menu (for movies and tvshows).

-my motivation was to seperate our massive movie & tv collections into 4, for the wife, kid, me, and 1 for the family. i did this for me, but perhaps others might like it too.
+my motivation was to separate our massive movie & tv collections into 4, for the wife, kid, me, and 1 for the family. i did this for me, but perhaps others might like it too.

 # WARNING - Use At Your Own Risk
-i take no responsability for anything that happens. if your cat has babies, if your plants become sentient or if your library gets borked. i might be able to help, but i can't promise. the best thing to do is always make a backup.
+i take no responsibility for anything that happens. if your cat has babies, if your plants become sentient or if your library gets borked. i might be able to help, but i can't promise. the best thing to do is always make a backup.

 # what is does
 - pulls a list of tags currently in the db